hallt4/Asteroids/README.md

 # Asteroids-CS165
-Asteroids Replica in C++ using openGL
+Asteroids Replica in C++ using openGL, Project for object oriented C++